 Validation Lists

-Suppose a database has the following tables:
+Consider a database with the following tables:

 Database Diagram of Sample 02 - Advanced Features